andreaskelm/andreaskelm/README.md

 A living knowledge base that bridges the gap between PM frameworks and actual operational execution.
 Git-versioned, shareable, ready to use.

-📦 **Ready-to-use:** clone the repo → add your context → start shipping

-**The problem:** Product teams drown in blog posts and frameworks but don't know *how* to run sprint planning on Tuesday morning or write a PRD by end-of-day.

-**The solution:** Battle-tested guides, templates, and playbooks.
+**Product teams drown in blog posts and frameworks** but don't know *how* to run sprint planning on Tuesday morning or write a PRD by end-of-day.
+This gives you battle-tested guides, templates, and playbooks.
 Single source of truth = latest commit.
 Built for everyone from junior PMs to senior leads.

+🚀 **Get started:** clone the repo → add your context → start shipping

 ```
 📦 What's Inside